Updated 3rd Aug 2020

 Just how much data does a family use?
-It’s a tricky question, as no two families are exactly alike.
+It’s a tricky question since no two families are exactly alike.
 Some use it just for email and checking the news.
-Others use it to work from home, and maybe stream some TV.
-Sometimes you need to upload and download massive files — for work-related tasks, pro-am hobbies, study, and even just for fun.
+Other use it to work from home, and maybe stream a bit of TV.
+Sometimes, you need to upload and download massive files — for work-related tasks, personal hobbies, studying, and even just for fun.
 If you’ve got kids, there’s a good chance they like video games – which can be a huge data sucker.
 So in reality, it’s really a multi-part question.

 To get to grips with this question, I polled my married friends who had children, as their internet usage patterns differ greatly from my own.
 Here’s what I found out about how parents and children both use the internet, versus that of a whole family unit.

 Parents use broadband when dealing with a huge range of stuff.
-Work emails and tele-conferences.
+Work emails and teleconferences.
 Organising holidays.
 Researching kitchen appliances.
 Listening to podcasts.
 Gaming.
 Legitimate, legal file-sharing.
 Staying up to date on social media.
 Blogging.
 Reading other people’s blogs.
 The list is endless.

 Children use the internet in just as many ways.
 Socialising, gaming, researching school projects.
 Uploading vlogs and organising weekend activities.

 However, generally speaking, there is one large factor that both adults and children have in common.
 Families use the internet for entertainment, which means that both kids and parents are downloading and streaming TV shows and movies and music, and even Video Games.

 This is how fast the data moves to or from your modem.
 This is a big deal when you have a house full of people streaming, downloading and generally trying to get what they want now.
 A slow connection means people are going to complain.

 Latency is the measure of how fast your ISP responds to a request.
 In a family situation, this matters when you are trying to entertain.
 No one wants to spend ages waiting for a menu to load – they want to watch Frozen on Netflix.
 Again.
+And again.

 With a house full of people streaming TV, chatting with friends or downloading work documents, the last thing you need is a dropped connection.
 As the person in charge of deciding which internet package to go with, you’re the one they look to – or blame – when things go wrong.
 So it pays to seek out a stable connection from the start.
 From experience, reliability ranks as following: 1) ADSL 2) Cable 3) NBN.

 And a decent amount too!
 From my survey, the minimum amount used by a family of four was 120 GB a month.
 At the top end, it was more than ten times this amount!
 However, most families got by on an average of about 500 – and rarely went over.
 In most cases, going over your data limit gets your data connection “shaped”.
 This restricts speeds to 256kbps or less.
 And trust me – this is not fast enough for the whole family.
 Indeed, with unlimited plans more and more common, it’s a hard sell to sign up to a plan with a limit.

-As recently as the early 2000’s there were families paying $50 each month for 1 GB of dial-up internet.
+As recently as the early 2000s there were families paying $50 each month for 1 GB of dial-up internet.
 Why?
 Because they didn’t know better.
 Naturally, you want to provide your family the best broadband deal you can – without breaking the bank.
 So the price of your broadband package should be kept to a reasonable level for what you’re watching

 The Top Five Broadband Deals For Families

-As outlined above, we’re looking at fast, stable connections that feature 500 GB or more per month.
+As outlined above, we’re looking at fast, stable connections that feature 500GB or more per month.
 We want decent latency.
-And we want them at a decent price – meaning bundles are okay!
-Right now, we’ll leave 4G and Wireless options alone – I want to focus on in-house installations.
-And who knows?
-Maybe we’ll do a review on them later?
+And we want it at a decent price – meaning bundles are okay!
+Right now, we’ll leave 4G and Wireless options alone – I want to focus on in-house installations from providers such as Southern Phone and Telstra.

-#5 Telstra NBN Entertainment Bundle with Free BINGE & Foxtel Now
+#1 Telstra NBN Entertainment Bundle with Free BINGE & Foxtel Now